skyway/skyway.github.io/en/ios-tutorial.md

 #### Close MediaStream

-When the `close` function of the MediaConnection object is called, use the `removeVideoRenderer` function to remove the video renderer assigned to the MediaStream.
+When the `close` method of the MediaConnection object is called, use the `removeVideoRenderer` method to remove the video renderer assigned to the MediaStream.

 *Objective-C*
 {: .lang}